lemun/auto-mashov/README.md

 4. Take a screenshot
 5. Upload said screenshot to imgur
 6. Send a Discord webhook with said screenshot
+7. Send you an email with said screenshot
-7. Delete said screenshot
+8. Delete said screenshot
-8. Finish
+9. Finish
 ## Legal
 DISCLAIMER: This is not affliated, endorsed or certified by Mashov.
 This is an independent and unofficial project that is strictly for educational purposes only and not intended to cause any harm.
 I am not responsible for anyone who decided to download my app and use it against my will and Mashov's will.
 Use at your OWN risk ONLY.